fabiensanglard/cpss/README.md

 ## How to add a driver

-`cpss` needs to know how to de-interlave the GFXROM and also which region are OBJ, SCROLL1, SCROLL2, and SCROLL3.
+`cpss` needs to know how to deinterleave the GFXROM and also which region are OBJ, SCROLL1, SCROLL2, and SCROLL3.
 This is what drivers are for.
 You can see the numerous examples.
 To add new game, lookup mame's cps1.cpp.

-## How to find palettes
+## How to find the palette base

 The GFXROM only contains the pens.
 For the ink, you need to find the palette location which is in the 68000 ROM.
 A good way to do that is to play the game in Mame, set a breakpoint and lookup the palettes.